-MSG may show corpus callosum hypogenesis or hypoplasia, hypomylination, or periventricular nodular heterotopia
+MSG may show corpus callosum hypogenesis or hypoplasia, hypomyelination, or periventricular nodular heterotopia.

 Microcephaly is classified into:

-- Secondary: microcephaly secondary to cerebral cortical malformation (e.g. holoprosencephaly or lissencephaly).
-The cause is likely secondary to brain insult, such as hypoxic ischemic insult or infection or metabolic disorder
+- secondary: microcephaly secondary to cerebral cortical malformation (e.g. holoprosencephaly or lissencephaly).
+The cause is likely secondary to brain insults, such as hypoxic-ischemic insult or infection, or metabolic disorder